(Potential Reasons) Why You Aren’t Losing Weight

 How much you weigh will depend on how well all of your body’s systems are balanced.

-If you’re trying to lose weight (unsuccessfully) but you have hormone imbalances and your digestion is off, for example, you will feel like you’re climbing uphill just to lose 5 pounds.
+So, if you’re trying to lose weight but you have hormone imbalances and your digestion is off, for example, you will feel like you’re climbing uphill just to lose 5 pounds.

-It might seem frustrating when all you want to do is get to your goal weight, but you have to look at your body as a whole system.
+It might seem frustrating when all you want to do is reach your goal weight, but you have to look at your body as a whole system.

 You have to get healthy to lose weight, not lose weight to get healthy.

-So let’s dive into some reasons why you may be in a weight loss plateau or gaining weight in spite of doing “all the right things.”
+So let’s dive into some reasons why you may be in a weight loss plateau or gaining weight.

 You’re eating more calories than your body can use